TheshyVN/Text_Classification_Defi-IA-2021/README.md

 `python BERT_learning.py`

-In order to run a prediction for the test set `test.json` and save it in `/output/submission/`, we run the command below:
+In order to run a prediction for the test set `test.json` and save it in `/output/submission/`, we run the command below (see *Current Issue* section for current bug in this script):

 `python BERT_prediction.py`